 Sending a tweet does require that the user and the official they match to both have Twitter accounts.
 At the federal level, this is almost a certainty.
 At the state level, there is no guarantee.

 When you continue to the next page, you will provide a suggested tweet (the legislators’ handles will be added automatically) and/or a phone script.
 The phone script will appear in a pop-up with the legislator’s direct number and some self-reporting questions so your users can let you know how things went.
+If a user begins to answer the self-reporting questions, they will not be able to submit their response until they finish ansering.

 Phone call and Twitter actions will both appear in the Advocacy Report alongside any emails, webforms, or faxes.